'We Are Not Ashamed': How Abortion Providers Are Pushing Back Against Stigma and Intimidation

 A right-wing video smear campaign orchestrated by anti-abortion group Center for Medical Progress this summer touched off an ongoing, coordinated political offensive against Planned Parenthood and reproductive healthcare on the state and federal level.
 The campaigns have brought an escalation in direct intimidation and harassment, with at least four Planned Parenthood clinics physically attacked in the past three months, according to the count of Media Matters.

 However, the impact this climate is having on independent abortion clinics is often overlooked, even though such facilities are responsible for well over half of all abortions performed across the United States.
-Rebecca Willman, member support and operations coordinator for the Abortion Care Network (ACN) of roughly 70 clinics told Common Dreams that this majority is due to the fact that independent clinics often provide abortion as a primary service, while Planned Parenthood performs other kinds of care as well.
+Rebecca Willman, member support and operations coordinator for the Abortion Care Network (ACN) of roughly 70 clinics, told Common Dreams that this majority is because independent clinics often provide abortion as a primary service.
+At the same time, Planned Parenthood performs other kinds of care as well.

 "Independents are feeling a lot of what Planned Parenthood is feeling: cyber attacks to websites, clinics reporting harassment and threats," said Willman.
 "Since the videos came out and Planned Parenthood is in the news more, our providers are in a higher state of alert.
-More people are looking over their shoulders and taking different routes to work to make sure they're not going the same way."
+More people are looking over their shoulders and taking different work routes to ensure they're not going the same way."

 "The purpose of the videos was obviously to incite anti-choice activity," Willman added.
 "That has been successful."